Skip to content

 Shooting is done from hunting blinds over decoys, with two shooters and one guide in each blind.
 Competent guides do the calling and carefully supervise each hunting blind.
 Most days a retrieving dog is available and watching them work adds to the enjoyment of the hunt.

-We rotate hunters on several shooting areas – some are freshwater ponds, some are saltwater estuaries – resting these areas between hunts.
+We rotate hunters on several shooting areas – freshwater ponds and saltwater estuaries – resting these areas between hunts.
 New birds migrate into these ponds each day.
 Birds in Alaska have yet to be hunted in early September and are not decoy shy.
-Limits are generous and duck hunting in Alaska is a always a memorable experience.
+Limits are generous, and duck hunting in Alaska is always a memorable experience.
+To learn more about waterfowl hunting in Alaska, click here.

 The Alaska Peninsula and its role in the Pacific Flyway: